starichkov/nodejs-simple-notes-app/README.md

 ### UI Features

-- **Tab Navigation**: Switch between "Notes" and "Trash" views
+- **Tab Navigation**: Switch between "Notes" and "Recycle Bin" views
 - **Notes View**: View all active notes in a responsive grid layout
 - **Recycle Bin View**: View deleted notes with restore/permanently delete options
 - Create new notes with a modal form
 - Edit existing notes
-- **Trash Operations**:
+- **Recycle Bin Operations**:
-  - Move notes to trash (soft delete) with confirmation
+  - Move notes to recycle bin (soft delete) with confirmation
-  - Restore notes from trash back to active status
+  - Restore notes from recycle bin back to active status
-  - Permanently delete notes from trash (with strong confirmation)
+  - Permanently delete notes from recycle bin (with strong confirmation)
 - Responsive design that works on desktop and mobile devices

 The UI is built with vanilla JavaScript, HTML, and CSS, with no external dependencies.
 It communicates with the API endpoints described above.